 Friday, November 28, 2014

-Sex in a Hammock
+Sex in a Hammock!

 "Swingin' in a hammock in the palm tree shade..."

-When we first moved to Isla six years ago, I jokingly asked a Mexican friend, “So, how do you have sex in a hammock.”
+When we first moved to Isla six years ago, I jokingly asked a Mexican friend, “So, how do you have sex in a hammock?”

-His face turned bright red in embarrassment and he chuckled.
+His face turned bright red in embarrassment, and he chuckled.
 “If you sleep every night for one year in a hammock, I'll tell you,” he replied.

 Bright colours

-Hammocks are common in local homes, strung across the main room maximizing space in a limited-size home, and providing comfort for the entire family.
-They were originally developed in Central and South America as a portable method of keeping the sleeping person cool and reasonably safe from venomous snakes, scorpions and disease carrying insects.
+Hammocks are common in local homes, strung across the main room, maximizing space in a limited-size home, and providing comfort for the entire family.
+They were originally developed in Central and South America as a portable method of keeping the sleeping person cool and reasonably safe from venomous snakes, scorpions and disease-carrying insects.

 Manuel Jesus Pech Pat - in his Isla store

-Around 1590 many European naval sailing ships were using the idea of a canvas sling hammock, to accommodate more sleeping spaces in cramped quarters and to prevent the sailors from being injured by rolling out of their bunk beds during rough weather.
+Around 1590, many European naval sailing ships were using the idea of a canvas sling hammock to accommodate more sleeping spaces in cramped quarters and to prevent the sailors from being injured by rolling out of their bunk beds during rough weather.

-Many sailors became so accustomed to this way of sleeping they brought their hammocks with them while on shore leave.
+Many sailors became so accustomed to this way of sleeping that they brought their hammocks with them while on shore leave.

 In recent years, during the Apollo Space program, the Lunar Capsule was equipped with hammocks for the captain and the lunar module pilot to sleep in, between space walks.